markjnkim/es_mod/01-html/content/step-3-hero.md

 Awesome, our `section` looks almost finished.
 Time to nip this `section` in the `button`.

-5. **Button**: According to the mock-up, the `button` should be navy and the font color should be yellow.
-Can you style our `button` adding some size to our font and some `padding`?
+5. **Button**: According to the mock-up, the `button` should be navy(#024e76) and the font color should be yellow(#fce138).
+Style the `button` adding some size to our font and `padding`.

 > **Do it Yourself**: Let's flex our new CSS skills and style this `button` to match our mock-up.
-Open up the DevTools, select the `button` using the element selector or arrow icon to select our `button`, then go to the Styles panel to experiment with some of our `button` element's properties.
-Once you have the look that matches our mock-up, your final style declaration for this section should look something like this.
+Open up DevTools in the browser and select the `button` using the element selector or arrow icon to select our `button`, then go to the Styles panel to experiment with some of our `button` element's properties.
+Once you have the look that matches our mock-up, the CSS rule for the button should look something like this.

 ```css
 .hero-form button {